-Data Centre Dynamics, DCD, published an interesting interview on safety, sustainability and climate change challenges with Jason Hood, our global manager for the data center and life sciences segments.
+Data Centre Dynamics, DCD, published an interesting interview on safety, sustainability and climate change challenges with Jason Hood, former global manager for the data center and life sciences segments.
 We think it is worth sharing and are happy to be able to reproduce the entire content below.

 Protecting life and assets

 We sat down with Jason Hood, Global Segment Manager - Data Centers and Life Sciences at Roxtec to discuss Roxtec’s role as a specialized manufacturer and supplier.